aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/unprotect/_index.md

 ### Returns

-``True`` if a correct password was specified and the document was unprotected.
+``true`` if a correct password was specified and the document was unprotected.

 ## Examples